Internal Communications Work Sample | Jeanette Pierce | Crane NXT

 Strategic Intent

-The communication strategy deliberately used immersive, high-energy experiences to make innovation tangible, social, and exciting, creating emotional buy-in alongside understanding.
+The communications strategy deliberately uses immersive, high-energy experiences to make innovation tangible, social, and exciting, creating emotional buy-in alongside understanding.

 What This Looked Like